jochu/swank-clojure/README.md

    symlink the compiled jar to ~/.swank-clojure/clojure-$VERSION.jar after removing the old version.

+(See also Installing from Source below if you want to use the absolute latest version.)

 ## Project

 You can also start a Slime session for a given project: